Theory of coupled neuronal-synaptic dynamics: Model

-Before proceeding, we make a couple of remarks regarding the structure and scaling of the synaptic couplings in this system.
-In time-dependent states, $\bm{A}(t)$ is an exponentially decaying average over outer products of recent neuronal states.
-Since the synaptic dynamics have decay timescale $p$, the number of uncorrelated states stored in $\bm{A}(t)$ at any instant is at most order-$p$, and thus the approximate rank of $\bm{A}(t)$ (a notion that we make precise in Sec.~\ref{subsec:prandsettling}) is intensive, i.e., does not scale in $N$.
-Additionally, at neuronal-synaptic fixed points, $\bm{A}(t)$ is rank-one.
-Note that $J_{ij} \sim {1}/{\sqrt{N}}$ and $A_{ij}(t) \sim {1}/{N}$, so the effect of plasticity is vanishingly small at the single-synapse level in the limit ${N\rightarrow\infty}$.
-Nevertheless, because $\bm{J}$ is random and $\bm{A}(t)$ is approximately intensive-rank or exactly rank-one, both components have order-one macroscopic effects (insofar as $\bm{A}(t)$ induces alignment of network activity with the neuronal states that it encodes).
-This order-$1/\sqrt{N}$ scaling of structure relative to randomness at the single-synapse level is a general feature of models in which the couplings are the sum of a random and a low-rank component \cite{mastrogiuseppe2018linking}.
-In experiments that measure changes in synaptic strengths, plasticity on this weak scale could go unnoticed, but nevertheless exert a dramatic influence on network behavior.
+Because $\bm{A}(t)$ is an average over outer products for each order-one timestep and decays with timescale $p$, it has rank of order $p$ or smaller.
+Given that $p$ is order-one (not order-$N$), the approximate rank of $\bm{A}(t)$ is intensive.
+Note that ${J_{ij} \sim {1}/{\sqrt{N}}}$ and ${A_{ij}(t) \sim {1}/{N}}$, so plasticity is vanishingly weak at the single-synapse level as ${N\rightarrow\infty}$.
+Nevertheless, because $\bm{A}(t)$ is approximately intensive-rank, the random and fluctuating couplings both have order-one macroscopic effects.
+This is because when neuronal activity exhibits alignment to the states encoded in $\bm{A}(t)$, the $\bm{J}$ and $\bm{A}(t)$ terms each contribute an order-one input to neurons, as made clear by the mean-field analysis in Sec.~\ref{sec:dynamical-mean-field-theory}.
+Further intuition for this scaling can be obtained from the spectra of $\bm{J}$ and $\bm{A}(t)$; the chosen scaling implies that the eigenvalues of both matrices are order-one, allowing the modes they drive in the network to compete on equal footing.
+This scaling of low-rank structure relative to randomness at individual synapses is generic in models in which the couplings are the sum of random and low-rank terms \cite{mastrogiuseppe2018linking, schuessler2020dynamics, schuessler2020interplay} (but see \cite{landau2018coherent} who used a $\ca 1/\sqrt{N}$ rank-one term given by an outer product of orthogonal vectors).
+The scaling also appears in spiked matrix or tensor models in statistical physics \cite{baik2005phase}.
+In experiments that measure changes in synaptic strengths, plasticity on this weak scale could go unnoticed, but nevertheless exert dramatic influence at the network level.

-\section{Phase Diagram}
+\section{Phase diagram}

-We begin by summarizing the dynamic behaviors exhibited by the neuronal-synaptic system and the parameter ranges over which they appear by way of a phase diagram describing the limit ${N \rightarrow \infty}$.
-We follow this with a detailed presentation of the calculations used to construct this picture.
-For order-one values of $p$, different constant-$p$ slices of the phase diagram are highly similar.
-Thus, in Fig.~\ref{fig:phase_diagram}, we set $p = 2.5$ and examine the resulting $(g, k)$ phase diagram.